Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options are available in most restaurants, though traditional cuisine is meat-focused.
+Most restaurants have vegetarian options, though the traditional cooking leans heavily on meat.
 Look for vegetable dishes, bryndzové pirohy (cheese dumplings), and lokše (potato pancakes).

 vegan